 Health Insurance Portability and Accountability Act (HIPAA) was created in 1996 to help protect the privacy of patients especially when health care professionals are using electronic billing, fax and email to send information back and forth.
-It is still unclear and confusing as to whether or not every Massage Therapist needs to be HIPAA compliant or not.
+There is so much confusion over whether or not a massage therapist has to implement HIPAA and whether they are a covered entitity or not.

 To find out if you need to be HIPAA compliant you can go to the US Dept of Health website it says:

 A Covered Entity is one of the following: A Health Care Provider…..but only if they transmit any information in an electronic form in connection with a transaction for HHS has adopted a standard.